Orfium/data-platform-workshops/snowflake_class_101/step_5_cleaning_up_process.md

 ## Guidelines
 1. Create a new worksheet in Snowflake Portal.
-2. Replace all the SAMPLE references with your email prefix identifier. (e.g. giannis@orfium.com -> GIANNIS)3.
+2. Replace all the SAMPLE references with your email prefix identifier. (e.g. giannis@orfium.com -> GIANNIS)
-_To replace multiple matches on Snowflake worksheet use the
+3. To replace multiple matches on Snowflake worksheet use the
    1. CMD + SHIFT + H _ for Mac
    2. CTRL + SHIFT + H _ for Windows or Linux